Eurovision Song Contest 1987: Host city selection process

-During the selection process of the host city and venue, a joint committee from the two Belgian broadcasters, Walloon Radio-télévision belge de la Communauté française (RTBF) and Flemish Belgische Radio- en Televisieomroep (BRT), was created by the European Broadcasting Union (EBU).
-The committee also decided that a potential place for the contest was the Royal Theatre of Antwerp, as both locations proposed by RTBF (the Palais du Centenaire in Brussels and the Patinoire de Coronmeuse in Liege) would have required heavy renovation works to meet the proposed technical specifications for the contest.
-Nevertheless, RTBF demanded the event to be held in Brussels with the argument that the city symbolized more than the Belgium capital itself, in addition to its federal functions as the capital of the country (but almost all governing bodies of the European Union also located there).
-On 6 October 1986, seven months ahead of the contest, RTBF surprisingly and one-sidedly announced that the Palais du Centenaire was chosen as the host venue for the Eurovision Song Contest 1987.
-The Flemish newspaper Het Laatste Nieuws, published that BRT proposed instead to host the contest at the Cirque Royal, near the Royal Palace of Brussels, adding that RTBF would be solely in charge of organizing the contest if BRT's counteroffer was not chosen.
-However, RTBF moved forward alone with its plans and confirmed that the Palais du Centenaire was the official contest's host venue.
-BRT was offended by the choice of Brussels as the host city, and withdrew from the organization, but kept the duties of competing in the contest representing Belgium.
+As part of the selection process of the host city and venue, a joint committee including members from the two Belgian broadcasters, Walloon Radio-télévision belge de la Communauté française (RTBF) and Flemish Belgische Radio- en Televisieomroep (BRT), was formed, which proposed to hold the contest in the Bourla Theatre as both locations proposed by RTBF, namely the Centenary Palace in Brussels and the Patinoire de Coronmeuse in Liège, would have required heavy renovation works to meet the proposed technical specifications for the contest.
+Nevertheless, RTBF demanded the event be held in Brussels due to its symbolism as the perceived capital of the European Union, and on 6 October 1986 it announced that the contest would be held at the Centenary Palace without consulting it with BRT.
+The Flemish newspaper Het Laatste Nieuws reported that BRT proposed to instead host the contest at the Cirque Royal, adding that it would withdraw from co-organising the contest if its counteroffer was not chosen.
+Despite this, RTBF moved forward with its plans and confirmed that the Centenary Palace as the host venue, with BRT committing to its decision of abandoning the hosting project but keeping the duties of competing in the contest representing Belgium.